-Evaluating Healthy Soil Functioning
+Evaluating Biological Soil Functioning

 Woods End’s brand Solvita® has advanced across several markets and is inspiring soil conservationists, farmers, grain processors and composters in new ways to gauge the quality of their environment.

 SOIL TESTING: The challenge in measuring soil fertility improvements is to use indicators relevant to the time scale and to the desired functionality.
 Farms converting from conventional management often experience rapid short-term jumps in improved soil quality traits.
 The reality is that most improvements are slow, and become even slower over time as “steady state” is approached.